 The Treasurer shall be responsible for maintaining a correct bank account in the name of the Group.
 All monies received shall be paid into the Bank and all payments other than petty cash payments shall be made by cheque or appropriate form of electronic transmission signed by or authorised by the Treasurer and at least one other Committee Member designated by the Committee.
 Exceptionally, and to ensure the Group can continue to function and meet its obligations, if the Treasurer is unavailable or the post of Treasurer is temporarily vacant, the Committee may appoint another Officer to sign cheques and authorise other payments in place of the Treasurer.

-The accounting year shall be from [1st October to 30 September].
+The accounting year shall be from 1st October to 30th September.

 Property.